 IATI members entirely fund our work.
 By joining, you are helping to ensure IATI can continue implementing our vital work including:

-- A help desk to respond to hundreds of requests each month for support to publish and access the data.
+- IATI support from the Secretariat.
+This includes responding to hundreds of requests each month for help to publish and access IATI data.

 - Improvements to the IATI Standard to ensure its rules and guidance meet the changing data needs of the development and humanitarian sector.

 - Maintenance of IATI’s technical systems, including 16 digital tools that are critical to the publication and use of the data.

 - Communications and engagement activities to spread awareness and secure political commitments to transparency amongst governments and major international bodies.